jmacc93/videogame-experiments/README.md

 Here's some mechanics that I want to try out (there are more that I don't have listed).
 Hopefully I can get through everything I add to this list in the next 4 months, or however long:

-- [ ] View movement based jumping control (eg: rotate view up while jumping to jump higher, etc)
+- [X] View movement based jumping control (eg: rotate view up while jumping to jump higher, etc)
-  - [ ] 3d
+  - [X] 3d [Probably done.
+Outcome was good-feeling movement]
-  - [ ] 2d <- working on
+  - [X] 2d [Probably done with this as well.
+Feels good]

-- [ ] Other misc movement mechanics, that may also have been done before
+- [X] Other misc movement mechanics, that may also have been done before
-  - [ ] Fast falling: like double jumping but downward
+  - [X] Fast falling: like double jumping but downward [Easy to implement and feels great]
-  - [ ] Crouch-jumping
+  - [X] Crouch-jumping [Quite difficult to get the timing right, but easy to implement]
-  - [ ] Turn-around jumping: the old flash game Money Seize used this, 3d mario games used this (?), probably others
+  - [X] Turn-around jumping: the old flash game Money Seize used this, 3d mario games used this (?), probably others [Works well and easily implemented]

-- [ ] Jump-only movement: moving by making short hops that feel like regular walking / running with view bob
+- [X] Jump-only movement: moving by making short hops that feel like regular walking / running with view bob [This is such a cute way to move around.
+It was really easy to implement too]

 - [ ] Jumpcasting (parabolic curve casting to colliding geometry) to adjust jumps to always land safely in 2d/3d platformer